 Gua Sha is intended to address stagnant energy, called chi, in the body that practitioners believe may be responsible for inflammation.
 Inflammation is the underlying cause of several conditions associated with chronic pain.
 Rubbing the skin’s surface is thought to help break up this energy, reduce inflammation, and promote healing.

-Gua sha is generally performed on a person’s back, buttocks, neck, arms, and legs.
-A gentle version of it is even used on the face as a facial technique.
+Gua Sha is generally performed on a person’s back, buttocks, neck, arms, and legs.
+A gentler version of it is even used on the face as a facial technique.
 Your technician may apply mild pressure, and gradually increase intensity to determine how much force you can handle.